 En Route to Pebble Beach

 A walkway from Jane’s Carousel skirts the shore to Pebble Beach where a people sit on concrete steps, stadium-style to watch the sunset.
-Midway, you can see the carousel, Brooklyn Bridge, and the World Trade Center, among other skyscrapers.
+Midway, you can see the carousel, Brooklyn Bridge, and the World Trade Center.